The Border Collie x Kelpie -

 On the one hand, we have Border Collies.
 These dogs can have anything from medium-length to relatively short hair, depending on the line and the breeder.
-It’s important to note most short-haired Border Collies are exclusively bred from working lines for work purposes, so you might have a hard time finding one to adopt as a pet.
+Most short-haired Border Collies are exclusively bred from working lines for work purposes, so you might have a hard time finding one to adopt as a pet.
 If you do manage to adopt a short hair Border Collie, remember that specific pup has probably been bred selectively as a herding dog and will show those traits even stronger than a collie bred as a pet.

 In contrast, Australian Kelpies have short, dense hair that keeps them protected from the elements.

 A Border Collie x Kelpie puppy can inherit the medium-length coat of the Border Collie or the short hair of the Kelpie.
-In some cases, it’ll have both and look slightly raggedy all the time.
+In some cases, it’ll have both.
 Unfortunately, you won’t know in which category your new pup falls until they’re at least a year old.

 While this might not be an aesthetic concern, coat length is an important consideration if you’d rather have less dog hair to clean up.
-The two parent breeds of your mixed pup have a double coat, meaning they’ll shed year-round and it will get worse in the spring.
+If the two parent breeds of your mixed pup have a double coat, they’ll shed year-round and it will get worse in the spring.
 However, longer hair is more noticeable on furniture, so you might want to avoid that.